lgngrvs/technical/markdown/information-and-statistics.md

 To make this a little more formal, we can use a different description mode: Python, instead of natural language.
 The string `print("01" * 10)` when run by a python interpreter outputs our string, `01010101010101010101`.
 Hence, Python is our 'description mode'; when we evaluate $x$ (our program) with $D$ (our description mode) we get $y$ (our desired string).

 Hence why it's a "description mode" — the decompressor is *a way of turning the description into the thing being described*.
 Every description has meaning only in the context of a description mode — without a description mode, there are no rules given to allow the description to "make sense".
 There need to be formally-defined rules to evaluate the description (otherwise you could just make up a random string and say it was a perfect description for any other string).
+So, to be clear, while I used the natural language example above, you couldn't just use that as a description mode straightforwardly; **a description mode must be a computable function.**

 The K-complexity of a string $y$ with respect to a specific description mode $D$ is the length of the string's shortest description ($x$).
 Formally: